CSEmbree/makemain/README.md

 - [X] Remove `-a` and make it so any words after the file name are the overwritten author
 - [X] Finish including verbose implimentation (-v, --verbose)
 - [ ] Include support for header options? (-h, --header)
-- [ ] Add templates for other languages
+- [ ] Add templates for other languages - ONGOING
-- [X] Improve setup experience - ongoing
+- [X] Improve setup experience - ONGOING
 - [ ] Allow removal of author name and timestamp with option? (-b --basic)
 - [ ] Account for errors when missing input that is expected
 - [X] Make the executable `mm` runable from anywhere as part of the `make install`